yanlynnnnn/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all tasks.
+1. User requests to list all tasks for a specific week.
-2. GrAB3 shows a list of tasks from TaskSchedule.
+2. GrAB3 shows a list of tasks for that week.
-3. User requests to edit a specific task in TaskSchedule.
+3. User requests to edit the description of a specific task from that list.
-4. GrAB3 edits the description of the task.
+4. GrAB3 shows the updated task.

     Use case ends.

 **Extensions**

+* 1a.
+The week specified by the user is invalid
+    * 1a1.
+GrAB3 shows an error message.

+       Use case resumes at step 1.

 * 2a.
 The TaskSchedule is empty.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 GrAB3 shows an error message.

         Use case resumes at step 2.

-**UC04: View TaskTemplateList**
+**UC04: Add a preset task into a task template**

-**Preconditions: TaskTemplates in TaskTemplateList exists**
+**Preconditions: Task templates in the list of templates exists**

-**Guarantees: List of all TaskTemplates available**
+**Guarantees: A new preset task will be added into the specified task template**

 **MSS**

-1. User request to list TaskTemplateList.
+1. User request to list all task templates available.
+2. GrAB3 shows a list of task templates.
+3. User adds a preset task to a task template selected from the list generated.
+4. GrAB3 shows the updated task template.

+    Use case ends.

+**UC05: Load task template into task schedule**

+**Preconditions: There are existing tasks in the task template**

+**Guarantees: Task schedule with tasks from the template get added for the user**

+**MSS**
+1. User requests to view the list of task templates.
-2. GrAB3 shows a list of TaskTemplates.
+2. GrAB3 shows a list of task templates.
+3. User selects a task template to load into the task schedule.
+4. GrAB3 shows the updated task schedule.

     Use case ends

-**UC05: Load TaskTemplate**

-**Preconditions: Tasks exist in TaskTemplate**

-**Guarantees: TaskSchedule with tasks from the TaskTemplate get added for the user**

-**MSS**
-1. User requests to view TaskTemplateList (UC04)
-2. Program shows a list of TaskTemplate
-3. User selects TaskTemplate to load into TaskSchedule
-4. Program adds all tasks from selected TaskTemplate into TaskSchedule Use case ends

 ### Module Schedule

-**UC06: Add a module**
+**UC06: Add a module into the module schedule**

-**Preconditions: ModuleList must exist**
+**Preconditions: Module list must exist**

-**Guarantees: A new module will be added to MyModules**
+**Guarantees: A new module will be added to the module schedule**

 **MSS**

-1. User requests to add a new module into MyModules
+1. User requests to view all modules available.
-2. GrAB3 adds the selected module to MyModules
+2. GrAB3 shows the module list.
+3. User adds module into module schedule using module code.
+4. GrAB3 shows the updated module schedule

     Use case ends.

 **Extensions**

+* 3a.
+The specified module code is invalid.

+    * 3a1.
+GrAB3 shows an error message.

+    Use case resumes at step 2.

 **UC07: Remove a module**

-**Preconditions: Selected module must exist in MyModules**
+**Preconditions: Selected module must exist in the module schedule**

-**Guarantees: The module specified by the user will be removed from MyModules and ModuleSchedule**
+**Guarantees: The module specified by the user will be removed from the module schedule**

 **MSS**

-1. User requests to list all modules
-2. GrAB3 shows a list of modules
-3. User requests to remove a specific module from ModuleSchedule
+1. User requests to remove a specific module from the module schedule.
-4. GrAB3 remove the module from MyModules and ModelSchedule
+2. GrAB3 shows the updated module schedule.

     Use case ends.

 **Extensions**

 * 3a.
-The given module code is invalid.
+The module code is invalid.

     * 3a1.
 GrAB3 shows an error message.

     Use case resumes at step 2.

-**UC08: View ModuleList**

-**Preconditions: Modules exist in database**

-**Guarantees: List of all modules available**

-**MSS**

-1. User request to list all modules
-2. GrAB3 shows a list of all modules
-Use case ends

-**UC09: View MyModules**

-**Preconditions: User added some modules into MyModules**

-**Guarantees: Lists all modules added into MyModules**

-**MSS**

-1. User request to list MyModules
-2. GrAB3 shows a list of modules from MyModules
-Use case ends

-**UC10: Load MyModules into ModuleSchedule**

-**Preconditions: MyModules exist**

-**Guarantees: A ModuleSchedule with modules from MyModules added into for the user**

-**MSS**

-1. User requests to list MyModules (UC09)
-2. GrAB3 shows a list of all modules from MyModules
-3. User loads MyModules into ModuleSchedule
-4. GrAB3 adds all modules from MyModule to ModuleSchedule Use case ends

-* 4a. modules in MyModules conflict with existing modules in ModuleSchedule

-    * 4a1.
-GrAB3 show an error message
-    * 4a2.
-User removes conflicting modules

-    Use case resumes at step 2

 *{More to be added}*